-The use of technology has increased significantly in the past few decades.
-We are surrounded by it and dependent on it in so many ways.
-Some obvious forms of technology include cell phones, computers, and tablets.
-Less obvious forms may include highlighters to help us identify important information and lined paper to help us keep our writing on track, various alerting devices including carbon monoxide detectors and smoke alarm signalers to let us know when we're in danger.
-Technologies that help us complete tasks for daily living (such as all those listed above) are called Assistive Technology (AT).
+The use of technology has increased a lot over the past few decades.
+We are surrounded by it and depend on it these days.
+Some forms of technology we would all recognize include cell phones, computers, and tablets.
+Less obvious forms may include highlighters to help us find important information and lined paper to help keep writing on track.
+Some lifesaving devices such as carbon monoxide detectors and smoke alarms let us know when we're in danger.
+Technologies that help us carry out tasks for daily living (such as all those listed above) are called Assistive Technology (AT).

-Although we can all benefit from AT, it can be particularly helpful for many people with disabilities.
-You may be familiar with speech-to-text processors (for example, Siri).
-Just imagine how speech-to-text could help an individual who has difficulty typing on a keyboard.
-Think also of the word prediction software you use when you're texting.
-That can be especially helpful for individuals with learning disabilities struggling with spelling or reading.
+Although AT can help all of us, it can be really helpful for many people with disabilities.
+Many people use speech-to-text processors already.
+Think of Siri and Alexa, for example.
+Just imagine how speech-to-text could help someone who has trouble typing on a keyboard.
+Other people use word prediction software when texting which can be helpful for people with learning disabilities struggling with spelling or reading.

-In this guide, you’ll find an introduction to AT for students with disabilities in pre-K through the end of high school in the New York City education system.
+Here, you’ll find an introduction to AT for students with disabilities in pre-K through the end of high school in the New York City education system.
 That includes students in public, charter, and private schools.
-See below for information about: AT devices and services; your student’s AT rights; parent advocacy tips for acquiring AT; and resources for more AT information and special education support.
-Be sure to also check out the NYC Department of Education (DOE)'s Assistive Technology Family Guide, available in ten languages.
+You'll find information about AT devices and services; your student's AT rights; parent advocacy tips; and resources.
+We also suggest you check out the NYC Department of Education (DOE)'s Assistive Technology Family Guide.

-Remember, technology is a field where things change constantly.
+Technology is always changing.
 Today’s newest technologies may be tomorrow’s old news.
-The rights and resources we highlight here are all accurate as of September 2016.
+The rights and resources we highlight here are all correct as of January 2019.

 About assistive technology devices and services

-When we talk about AT we mean both assistive technology devices and assistive technology services.
+When we talk about AT we mean both devices and services.

 AT is defined and laid out in federal, state, and local special education laws and policies.
 The Individuals with Disabilities Education Act (IDEA) is the federal law on which AT is most often based.